U.S. appeals court skeptical of bid by ex-Trump adviser Flynn to end criminal case

 WASHINGTON (Reuters) - A U.S. appeals court on Friday appeared skeptical of the Justice Department’s unprecedented effort to drop a criminal case against President Donald Trump’s former adviser Michael Flynn, signaling no quick end to the politically charged prosecution.

 U.S. Circuit Judge Karen Henderson, an appointee of President George H.W.
-Bush, said the lower-court judge overseeing the case was not a “rubber stamp” and there was “nothing wrong” with U.S. District Judge Emmet Sullivan hearing arguments about whether to let the Justice Department drop the Flynn case.
+Bush, said the lower-court judge overseeing the case was not a “rubber stamp” and there was nothing wrong with U.S. District Judge Emmet Sullivan hearing arguments about whether to let the Justice Department drop the case.

 Flynn twice pleaded guilty to the charge the Justice Department is now trying to drop.

-Lawyers for the Justice Department and Flynn appeared before the federal appeals court to argue that Sullivan had trampled on the executive branch’s powers by refusing to grant their request.
+Lawyers for the Justice Department and Flynn argued that Sullivan had trampled on the executive branch’s powers.

-Attorney General William Barr ordered the department on May 7 to dismiss the case against Flynn, Trump’s first national security adviser, following pressure from Trump and his allies, leading to criticism that Barr was using his office to help the president’s political allies.
+Attorney General William Barr ordered the department last month to dismiss the case against Flynn, Trump’s first national security adviser, following pressure from Trump and his allies, leading to criticism that Barr was using his office to help the president’s political allies.

 “We are here now today stop further impermissible intrusion into the sole power of the executive branch,” said Sidney Powell, a lawyer for Flynn.